nurmuhammet-ali/Larawiz/README.md

     author: belongsTo
 ```

-...but if want more customization, go ahead to the documentation since it explains everything: table names, fillable properties, pivot models, primary keys, timestamps, soft-deletes, factories, etc.
+...but if you want more customization, go ahead to the documentation since it explains everything: table names, fillable properties, pivot models, primary keys, timestamps, soft-deletes, factories, etc.

 ## License